 I have been displaying my work at the Gallery since the year 2014 when I joined Fountain House and the gallery.
 I have been able to not only showcase my work as an artist but also allow my voice to be heard.
 My own expression through art has been possible in part thanks to the work of Fountain House Gallery with the artists.
 The sense of artistic inclusion is uplifting.

-The most recent exhibit, Rigged Society/Organized Chaos, which was on view online at Artsy from February 26 to May 26, 2021, was co-curated by and featured the works of Sasha P.W. and Don’aë Tate, two Fountain House Gallery artists who met through Fountain House Studio residencies.
+The most recent exhibit, Rigged Society / Organized Chaos, which was on view at Artsy from February 26–May 26, 2021 was co-curated by Sasha P.W. and Don’aë Tate, two Fountain House Gallery artists who met through Fountain House Studio residencies.
 While the ghost of Basquiat, who both cite as an influence, circulates, P.W. and Tate display their own distinct methods, ways of thinking, and politics.
-Both also see the role of the artist in society differently: Tate focuses on the artist as truth teller while P.W. emphasizes the importance of sharing one’s story.
-Tate’s paintings—acrylic on wood—use large brush strokes and swatches of solid colors in their imagery, while P.W.’s acrylic paintings have more tightly bound kinetic energy.
-The bold and ambitious show took the form of a conversation between the artists, and featured multiple works by each artist as well as several—such as the dark and spare Neglected Horns (2019)—that P.W. and Tate produced in collaboration.
-In Desert Flower (Alternate Energies) (2019), Tate positions a tall flower—orange, brown, and yellow—with lines for petals next to a cornflower blue skin, and the barest suggestion of an amorphous machine.
-Another work, Everybody Blaccck, (2019) highlights Tate’s interest in representing West Indian people and culture by presenting a close-up of a Black man’s face—lips wide and pursed, nestled into a trim beard, features highlighted in gold, all with a small moon high in the blue sky.
+Both also see the role of the artist in society differently—Tate focuses on the artist as truth teller while P.W. emphasizes the importance of sharing one’s story.
+Tate’s paintings use large expressive brush strokes and swatches of solid color in the service of graphic imagery while P.W.’s paintings have tightly bound kinetic energy.
+The bold and ambitious show took the form of a conversation between the artists, and featured multiple works by each artist as well as several that have been collaboratively produced.
+In Desert Flower (Alternate Energies) (2019) Tate positions a tall flower—orange, brown, and yellow—with lines for petals next to a cornflower blue skin and the barest suggestion of an oil rig in the distance.
+In another work, Everybody Blaccck, (2019) Tate uses the Japanese technique of kintsugi to present a close up of a Black man’s face—lips wide and pursed, nestled into a trim beard, features highlighted in gold, all with a small moon high in the blue sky—in order to offer a metaphor for Black life.
 By contrast, P.W.’s Atomic Jest (2019) looks like an array of multi-colored mushrooming clouds.
 Beneath the spirals of red, yellow, and orange, however, one catches scribbled glimpses of what might have been destroyed—a town, nature?
 Though evocative, the feeling of warning is overt.

 In this moment of social justice reckoning, we can also see Fountain House Gallery’s mission to eradicate stigma against those with mental illness as an important component of abolition.
 While the removal of carceral logics and practices does encompass prisons, it can also be broadly interpreted to include migrant detention centers and, as disability justice activists argue, hospitals and other residential institutions that isolate people on the basis of difference—such as mental illness.
 Likewise, it is impossible to ignore the multiple possible points of intersection that people with mental illness have with the criminal justice system—from high rates of incarceration and homelessness to tragic encounters with the police.
 As such, Fountain House Gallery’s public programming becomes an important component of shifting the public’s perception about mental illness.